root-hbx/Database-Systems-CMU15445/Chapter0-Outline.md

 mysql -u root -p
 ```

-And you can access your own mySQL account to test, for example:
+And you can access your own MySQL account to test, for example:

 __Create__